 9. INDEMNIFICATION.
 Customer shall defend, indemnify, and hold harmless Emissary and the Emissary Associates (as defined below) against any “Indemnified Claim,” meaning any regulatory penalty or fine as well as any third party claim, suit, or proceeding arising out of or related to a breach of any of the representations, warranties or covenants contained herein, Customer’s alleged or actual use of, misuse of, or failure to use the Service, or violation of any obligation or duty under this Agreement (including the AUP) or under any Applicable Law.
-Indemnified Claims include, without limitation: (a) claims by Consumers or other Users or by Customer’s employees; (b) claims related to unauthorized disclosure or exposure of personally identifiable information or other private information, including Customer Data; (c) claims related to infringement or violation of a copyright, trademark, trade secret, or privacy or confidentiality right by written material, images, logos or other content uploaded to the System through Customer’s account, including without limitation by Customer Data; and (d) claims that use of the System through Customer’s account, including by Consumers or other Users, harasses, defames, or defrauds a third party or violates the TCPA, the CAN-SPAM Act, or any other Applicable Law.
+Indemnified Claims include, without limitation: (a) claims by Consumers or other Users or by Customer’s employees; (b) claims related to unauthorized use including but not limited to disclosure or exposure of personal data, personally identifiable information or other private information, including Customer Data; (c) claims related to infringement or violation of a copyright, trademark, trade secret, or privacy or confidentiality right by written material, images, logos or other content uploaded to the System through Customer’s account, including without limitation by Customer Data; and (d) claims that use of the System through Customer’s account, including by Consumers or other Users, harasses, defames, or defrauds a third party or violates the TCPA, the CAN-SPAM Act, or any other Applicable Law.
 Customer’s obligations set forth in this Article 9 include retention and payment of attorneys and payment of court costs, as well as settlement at Customer’s expense and payment of judgments.
 Emissary will have the right, not to be exercised unreasonably, to reject any settlement or compromise that requires that it admit wrongdoing or liability or subjects it to any ongoing affirmative obligations.
 (The “Emissary Associates” are Emissary’s officers, directors, shareholders, members, parents, subsidiaries, employees, agents, successors, suppliers, subcontractors, and assigns.)

 10. LIMITATION OF LIABILITY.